-After spreading the news during the second day of the Bitcoin Conference 2021, Bukele shared through Twitter what were the reasons that motivated him to favor BTC.
-For the head of state, there are three aspects of the national economy that could improve significantly with legislation that supports the use of the first cryptocurrency.
+After spreading the news on the second day of the Bitcoin Conference 2021, Bukele shared the reasons that motivated him to favor BTC through Twitter.
+For the head of state, three aspects of the national economy could improve significantly with legislation that supports the use of the first cryptocurrency.
 Bukele believes that legalizing Bitcoin as a digital system and cryptocurrency will help El Salvador attract new investments, make the reception of remittances more efficient, and serve those not in the banking system.

 Attract new investors